Matteo Prati

-Matteo Prati (born 28 December 2003) is an Italian professional footballer who plays as a midfielder for Serie A club Cagliari.
+Matteo Prati (born 28 December 2003) is an Italian professional footballer who plays as a midfielder for club Racing Santander, on loan from club Cagliari.

 Club career

 Prati made his senior professional debut for the club he was raised in, Ravenna in Serie C in March 2021.
 Following Ravenna's relegation to Serie D for the 2021–22 season, he became a regular member of the starting lineup.

 On 27 July 2022, Prati signed a three-year contract (with an option to extend for one more year) with SPAL in Serie B. He made his Serie B debut for SPAL on 3 September 2022 in a game against Bari.
 He made a good impact, but the team was relegated at the end of the season.

 On 17 August 2023, Prati officially joined Serie A club Cagliari for five million euros (plus two millions in add-ons), signing a five-year contract with the club.
 In the process, the deal broke the transfer record as the most lucrative sale from any Serie C team.
 He made his Serie A debut on 17 September 2023, playing as a starter in the match against Udinese.

+On 30 January 2026, Prati moved to Torino on loan with an option to buy.
+On 26 August, he joined La Liga side Racing Santander also in a temporary deal.